Enforcement of Congressional Rules of Conduct: A Historical Overview

 Senate

 In the Senate, no restrictions exist on who can file a complaint or allegation with the committee.
-Once a sworn complaint has been received or if the committee initiates an inquiry into possible wrongdoing by a Senator, Senate officer, or Senate employee, committee rules establish a multi-stage review and adjudication process.80 The committee first begins a preliminary inquiry.
+Once a sworn complaint has been received or if the committee initiates an inquiry into possible wrongdoing by a Senator, Senate officer, or Senate employee, committee rules establish a multi-stage review and adjudication process.64 The committee first begins a preliminary inquiry.
 If there is substantial evidence of a violation, charges are brought, and the committee begins an adjudicative process to determine the merits of the charges and appropriate sanctions.
+As a consequence of committee action, Senators have been expelled,65 and censured,66 for their behavior.
+In addition, at least two Senators resigned prior to expected expulsion and multiple Senators have been admonished by the Select Committee for their actions.67

 Conclusion

-Since the creation of the House and Senate ethics committees, entities both inside and outside of Congress have periodically evaluated the committees' work.89 These evaluations have resulted in an episodic debate over whether Members of Congress are doing a good job in following the mandate of the Constitution for self-discipline.
+Since the creation of the House and Senate ethics committees, entities both inside and outside of Congress have periodically evaluated the committees' work.68 These evaluations have resulted in an episodic debate over whether Members of Congress are doing a good job in following the mandate of the Constitution for self-discipline.

 The core concept of this ... ethical consciousness is the demand that public servants perceive and avoid both actual and apparent wrongdoing ... it is no defense that an act is legal or that there is no actual impropriety.
 It is enough that the conduct creates an inference of wrongdoing in the mind of a reasonable observer.
-More than ever, the public demands that its elected officials avoid both actual and apparent wrongdoing.92
+More than ever, the public demands that its elected officials avoid both actual and apparent wrongdoing.71

 Evaluations often coincide with or follow periods when numerous or notorious ethics questions involving Members arise.
 Following these periods, Members, experts, and the public often seek to redefine standards and create new enforcement mechanisms.
 Sometimes the House or Senate or both chambers act; on other occasions, no action is taken, or there is prolonged discussion or delay.
 Since the 1960s, however, Congress has developed more elaborate ethical standards and more structured means of self-discipline.
-"While more standards of conduct for all government officials have been enacted to increase public confidence, each new law creates a new offense."93

 Footnotes